-This course focuses on the major cultural, social and political issues in United States History.
+Description: This course focuses on the major cultural, social and political issues in United States History.
 The first quarter will look at the ideas that led to the American Revolution, how the 13 Colonies rose to power against the British, the consequences of the slave culture in America, the Civil War and the promises and failures of Reconstruction and rebuilding our nation after the Civil War.
 The second quarter will look at the influence of the Industrial Revolution, the impact of immigration, the rise of organized labor, the Great Depression, World War II, the Cold War and the global fight between communism and democracy.
 Lastly, the course will conclude with a look at the fight for racial and economic equality during the Civil Rights Movement.
 The students will gain insight into the aspects that are the most crucial for a solid understanding of the nation's history and build skills that will help them be successful at the college level.
+Significant reading and writing are involved in this course.
 Upon successful completion of the course, students who are eligible or college credit will earn 3 credits from North Hennepin Community College.
 (See the CIS table for eligibility criteria).

-World History - SS220/SS221
+World History